Open Mind, the Ultimate Healer

 Negative thoughts may start from a good intention, such as a search to find the source of or solution to our problem.
 But we tend to carry the negativity of our problem into the way we conduct our search, and in that way, darkness becomes entrenched.
 So, the first thing we need to do is find a gap in our negativity.
 This can be like putting pressure on a wound to stop the flow of blood onto the street—a small, essential beginning to a natural healing process.

 So, first, notice any thoughts about your problem, but don’t struggle with them.
 See them as a call to action, a call that you can respond to by not just repeating that thought, but rather by saying something like “Thanks, I know you intend well.
 I have heard you.
 You have done your job.
 You must be tired.
-Now you can go back to the good intention from which you came and rest till you feel better.”
+Now you can go back to the good intention from which you came and rest.”
 Or you can just say, “Thanks and goodbye” to that thought.
 Even if just for one moment, you are free.
 You are back in charge of your mind and life.

 Honor the mind that holds thoughts